Heavy Equipment Operator Apprenticeship Program Options

 Apprenticeship programs for heavy equipment operators are available through technical and community colleges, industry associations and trade unions.
 These apprenticeship programs generally last three to four years and include both in-class and paid, on-the-job learning.

-Apprenticeships Through Technical and Community Colleges
+Technical and Community Colleges

 These programs may be sponsored by local chapters of organizations such as the National Joint Apprenticeship and Training Committee (NJATC), in conjunction with state labor departments.
 Students completing these programs need to be at least 18 years old and have a high school diploma or GED.
 Since some heavy equipment operators operate equipment on roadways, a commercial driver's license may be required.
 Additionally, students must be able to meet the physical demands of the profession before applying to the apprenticeship programs.